transmute-lang/transmute/runtime/src/tmc/README.md

 This src folder contains compiler intrinsics.
-The function are not available un "userland", only the compiler can use them.
+The function are not available in "userland", only the compiler can use them.

 Functions not available in "userland" that are provided by the stdlib follow the same naming conventions.